csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptReference/Tal/Define.md

 [a `string` expression]: ../Tales/StringExpressions.md

-### Defining more than one variable in the same attibute
+### Defining more than one variable in the same attribute

 A single `tal:define` attribute value may define more than one variable.
 Where more than one variable is defined, each definition must be separated with a semicolon `;` character.
 There _may_ also be any amount of whitespace before or after these semicolons, as appropriate for readability.

 ## Variable names